-Schwab and TDA may provide some of these services itself.
-In other cases, it will arrange for third-party vendors to provide the services to Frontier.
-Schwab and TDA may also discount or waive its fees for some of these services or pay all or a part of a third-party's fees.
+Schwab, TDA and Fidelity may provide some of these services themselves.
+In other cases, they will arrange for third-party vendors to provide the services to Frontier.
+Schwab, TDA and Fidelity may also discount or waive their fees for some of these services or pay all or a part of a third-party's fees.
 Schwab may also provide Frontier with other benefits such as occasional business entertainment of Frontier's personnel.

-Frontier places trades for its clients' accounts subject to its duty to seek best execution and its other fiduciary duties.
+Frontier places trades for our clients' accounts subject to our duty to seek best execution and our other fiduciary duties.
 All trades for client accounts are currently executed with a custodian.
-For example, all Charles Schwab and TDA accounts are traded through either the custodian's trading platform or via the GeoWealth platform's FIX connection with the custodian.
+For example, all Schwab, TDA and Fidelity accounts are traded through either the custodian's trading platform or via Tamarac with the custodian.

-Frontier's interest in Schwab's and TDA's services
+Frontier's interest in Schwab's, TDA's and Fidelity's services

-The availability of these services from Schwab or TDA benefits Frontier because we do not have to produce or purchase them.
-We don't have to pay for Schwab's or TDA's services.
-This creates an incentive to recommend that you maintain your account with Schwab or TDA, based on Frontier's interest in receiving Schwab's or TDA's services that benefit Frontier's business rather than based on your interest in receiving the best value in custody services and the most favorable execution of your transactions.
+The availability of these services from Schwab, TDA and Fidelity benefits Frontier because we do not have to produce or purchase them, nor do we have to pay for the services.
+This creates an incentive to recommend that you maintain your account with Schwab, TDA or Fidelity, based on Frontier's interest in receiving their services that benefit Frontier's business rather than based on your interest in receiving the best value in custody services and the most favorable execution of your transactions.
 This is a potential conflict of interest.
-We believe, however, that Frontier's selection of Schwab as custodian and broker is in the best interests of Frontier's clients.
-Frontier's selection is primarily supported by the scope, quality, and price of Schwab's or TDA's services and not Schwab's or TDA's services that only benefit Frontier.
+We believe, however, that Frontier's selection of Schwab, TDA or Fidelity as custodian and broker is in the best interests of Frontier's clients.
+Frontier's selection is primarily supported by the scope, quality, and price of Schwab's, TDA's and Fidelity's services and not the services that only benefit Frontier.